History of McCook, Red Willow County

 Heritage Square Historical Walking Tour

 Discover McCook’s beautiful historic district on this excursion.
 The tour spans a 10-block area near downtown displaying a variety of architectural styles from the late 1800s and early 1900s.
-Start your tour by picking up a Historical Walking Tour brochure at the Keystone Business Center or the Museum of the High Plains.
+Start your tour by picking up a Historical Walking Tour brochure at the Keystone Business Center, the Museum of the High Plains or download the pdf here.